 \section{Simplex renormalization group}

-The connection between Eqs. (\ref{EQ8}-\ref{EQ16}) and the moment space naturally inspires us to consider the generalization of renormalization groups.
+The connection between Eqs. (\ref{EQ8}-\ref{EQ16}) and the moment space naturally inspires us to consider the generalization of renormalization group theories.
 The freedom degrees corresponding to short-range interactions (e.g., fast diffusion within the clusters of strongly correlated units) can be safely coarse grained without significant information loss, which is consistent with our interpretation of Eq. (\ref{EQ10}).
-Here we develop a framework to generalize renormalization groups to high-order interactions, where we also propose possible ways to overcome the limitations of the Laplacian renormalization group (LRG) \cite{villegas2023laplacian}.
+Here we develop a framework to generalize renormalization group to high-order interactions, where we also propose possible ways to overcome the limitations of the Laplacian renormalization group (LRG) \cite{villegas2023laplacian}.